Incorporating schema markup on your site offers an incredible opportunity to improve search visibility and boost organic click-through rate (CTR).

 https://github.com/vinaygopinath/ngMeta.

-Google will penalize a site if it inserts attributes and content into schema markup that is not an exact match to content on the page.
+Google will penalize a site if it inserts attributes and content into schema markup that is not an exact match to the content on the page.

-Because this also delays the time for the content to render, it can appear to Google that the page does not contain schema markup when in fact it does.
+Because this also delays the time for the content to render, it can appear to Google that the page does not contain schema markup when, in fact, it does.
 In those instances, it has little to no value for your site.

 Issue #7: Using similar tags on the page in relation to the same element

-Many schema.org tags seem similar at first. datePublished and dateModified are a good example of this.
+Many schema.org tags seem similar at first datePublished and dateModified are a good example of this.
 Both describe a date in relation to the content’s publication.

 Yet, they aren’t the same.
 One reveals when the page originally went live and the other reveals when the content was updated last.